Occidental Chemical Cleanup Site

 However, the company responsible is setting the stage to walk away from this mess without a comprehensive cleanup.
 The 2017 Feasibility Study showed that Occidental Chemical Corporation is pushing for a cleanup that would remove only 41% of the toxic pollution.
-Cleaning less than half of this dangerous contamination is unacceptable.
-Despite the fact that Occidental brought in a whopping $152 million in pre-tax profits during last quarter alone, the company is advocating for a cheap option instead of an effective one.
+Cleaning up less than half of this dangerous contamination is unacceptable.
+Despite the fact that Occidental brought in a whopping $580 million in pre-tax earnings during the third quarter of 2022 alone, the company is advocating for a cheap option instead of an effective one.
 Occidental is responsible for leaving dangerous levels of pollution in dozens of cities across the country.
 Most notably, Occidental is responsible for the cleanup of the infamous Love Canal disaster, where 22,000 tons of toxic waste was left underground and started bubbling up in backyards and playgrounds, and is still making people sick today.